Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Combinatorics of two-faced independences

-holds for all $(a_1,\ldots, a_n)\in \mathcal A^\alpha$.
+holds for all $(a_1,\dots, a_n)\in \mathcal A^\alpha$.

-\begin{remark} In the literature, the moment cumulant relations are often given for arbitrary $a_1,\ldots, a_n$ in some algebraic probability space $(\mathcal B,\Phi)$.
-Given $a_1,\ldots a_n\in \mathcal B$ and $\alpha\in \{\LL,\RR\}^n$, the given formulas extend as follows.
+\begin{Remark} In the literature, the moment cumulant relations are often given for arbitrary $a_1,\dots, a_n$ in some algebraic probability space $(\mathcal B,\Phi)$.
+Given $a_1,\dots, a_n\in \mathcal B$ and $\alpha\in \{\LL,\RR\}^n$, the given formulas extend as follows.
 One can construct the algebraic probability space $(\mathcal A,\varphi):=(\mathcal A\sqcup \mathcal A, \Phi\circ\mu)$ ($\mu=\mathrm{id}\sqcup\mathrm{id}\colon \mathcal A\sqcup \mathcal A \to \mathcal A$ the canonical homomorphism), which clearly contains two copies of $\mathcal A$ as subalgebras, denoted $\mathcal A^\LL$ and $\mathcal A^\RR$, respectively.
-When interpreting $a_1\ldots a_n$ as an element of $\mathcal A^\alpha$, the given formulas apply. \end{remark}
+When interpreting $a_1\dots a_n$ as an element of $\mathcal A^\alpha$, the given formulas apply. \end{Remark}

-In fact, (bi-)Boolean and (bi-)free independence are determined by vanishing of mixed cumulants.
-Concretely, two-faced random variables $(a^{\LL}_1, a^{\RR}_1)$ and $(a^{\LL}_2, a^{\RR}_2)$ are bifree (resp. biBoolean) independent if and only if
+BiBoolean and bifree independence of a family of two-faced random variables are characterized by the vanishing of mixed cumulants.
+Concretely, two-faced random variables $\big(a^{\LL}_1, a^{\RR}_1\big)$ and $\big(a^{\LL}_2, a^{\RR}_2\big)$ are bifree (resp.\ biBoolean) independent if and only if

-whenever $\varepsilon\in\{1,2\}^n$ is not constant (with $\mathcal A^\LL, \mathcal A^\RR$ the algebras generated by the $a_k^\LL$ and $a_k^\RR$, respectively).
-For (bi-)monotone independence the situation is more involved because those are nonsymmetric independences, see \cite{ManzelSchurmann17} and \cite{HasebeLehner2017p} for details on this problem.\\
+whenever $\varepsilon\in\{1,2\}^n$ is not constant (with $\mathcal A^\LL$, $\mathcal A^\RR$ the algebras generated by the $a_k^\LL$ and $a_k^\RR$, respectively).
+For (bi-)monotone independence the situation is more involved because those are nonsymmetric independences, see~\cite{ManzelSchurmann17} and~\cite{HasebeLehner2017p} for details on this problem.

-In \cite{ebrahimi2015cumulants}, Ebrahimi-Fard and Patras present a unified geometric approach to monotone, Boolean and free cumulants, expressing the three moment-cumulant relations as logarithmic-exponential correspondences on the dual of a dendriform algebra (popularized by Loday \cite{loday1763dialgebras}).
-In their work, cumulants correspond to a certain \emph{direction in a (pre)Lie algebra} $\mathfrak{g}$ and moments of a random variable to \emph{a point in the corresponding group} $G$.
-The two dendriform products, $\prec$ and $\succ$, yield \emph{two exponential maps} besides the one corresponding to the assocative (convolution) product.
-These exponentials $\exp_{\prec}: \mathfrak{g}\to G$ and $\exp_{\succ}:\mathfrak{g}\to G$ are solutions to the following fixed points equations,
+In \cite{ebrahimi2015cumulants}, Ebrahimi-Fard and Patras present a unified geometric approach to monotone, Boolean and free cumulants, expressing the three moment-cumulant relations as logarithmic-exponential correspondences on a shuffle algebra obtained as the dual of an unshuffle coalgebra.
+In their work, cumulants correspond to a certain \emph{element of a $($pre$)$Lie algebra} $\mathfrak{g}$ and moments of a~random variable to \emph{a point in the corresponding group}~$G$.
+The two half-shuffle products, $\prec$~and~$\succ$, yield \emph{two exponential maps} besides the one corresponding to the associative (full shuffle) convolution product.
+These exponentials $\exp_{\prec}\colon \mathfrak{g}\to G$ and $\exp_{\succ}\colon \mathfrak{g}\to G$ are solutions to the following fixed points equations,